Photoemission from the gas phase using soft x-ray fs pulses: An investigation of the space-charge effects

 \section{Conclusions}

-The present study illustrates an experimental and computational investigation of the space-charge effects in PES from a molecular gas using VUV radiation generated by a FEL apparatus as a pulsed source.
+The present study illustrates an experimental and computational investigation of the space-charge effects on the energy distribution of electrons photoemitted from a molecular gas, using the extreme-ultraviolet radiation generated by a FEL apparatus as a pulsed source.
 Shift and broadening of the PES structures were monitored as a function of the pulse intensity $I$.
 In contrast to photoemission from solid samples, where the PES structures are subject to Coulomb interactions that increases their kinetic energy, in photoemission from gases a progressive shift towards lower kinetic energies is observed.
 This different behaviour is ascribed to the secondary electrons that dominate the space-charge effects in photoemission from solids but are much less numerous in the case of gases and cannot shield the attractive force of the positive ions.
 Nevertheless, the extent of this negative energy shift depends on the kinetic energy and is almost absent for the photoelectrons originated from the valence orbitals due to the shielding effect of the lower-energy electrons.
 Only for very high photon fluxes the valence photoemission structures are shifted, but towards higher kinetic energies.
-All the evidenced space charge effects are perfectly reproduced by the $N$-body simulations that take into account the Coulomb interactions among the photoelectrons and with the positive ions.
+All the evidenced space-charge effects are well reproduced by the $N$-body simulations that take into account the Coulomb interactions among the photoelectrons and with the positive ions.
 In the new presented approach, a reliable initial energy distribution for all the photoelectron is provided by a low-intensity measurement and the simulation procedure calculates the modifications occurring in the full photoelectron spectrum.